 [Section 77 inserted by No. 110 of 1985 s.
 65; amended by No. 24 of 1987 s.
 93; No. 73 of 1995 s.
 63.]

-78. Apportionment of rates between successive owners or occupiers
+78. Apportionment of water supply charges between successive owners or occupiers

 (1) When an owner or occupier ceases to be the owner or occupier of the land in respect of which a water supply charge, not being a charge according to the quantity of water supplied, is made before the end of the period in respect of which the charge was made, the owner or occupier shall, as between himself and the succeeding owner or occupier, be liable to pay a portion only of the charge payable for the whole of the period proportionate to the time during which he continued to be the owner or occupier.